-The American Academy of Pediatrics (AAP) says the benefits of circumcision outweigh the risks.
+The American Academy of Pediatrics (AAP) says the benefits of this surgery outweigh the risks.
 However, the AAP doesn’t recommend routine circumcision for all male newborns.
-The AAP leaves the circumcision decision up to parents — and supports use of anesthetics for infants who have the procedure.
+The AAP leaves the decision up to parents — and supports use of anesthetics for infants who have the procedure.

 Repair of Incomplete Circumcision

-A repeat circumcision may be necessary if there is circumferential scaring of excessive residual skin or incomplete removal of the preputial skin during the initial circumcision.
-Dr. Elist performs circumcision and repeat circumcision in the OR under general anesthesia or in the office with local anesthesia.
+A repeat circumcision may be necessary if there is circumferential scaring of excessive residual skin or incomplete removal of the preputial skin during the initial surgery.
+Dr. Elist performs the procedure and repeat procedure in the OR under general anesthesia or in the office with local anesthesia.
 Both options have the same great result and the pain with local anesthesia is minimal to not present.